Interactive Online Tutoring Services

 Filed under: Mathematics,the twin prime conjecture — Rob burchett @ 12:09 pm

-An interesting notion can come about from something observed in nature, the overlapping of two shadows.
-Consider a cup of tea placed on a table and lit with two lights from above, one from the left and another from the right, as illustrated below:
+Consider a teacup placed on a table with two lights from above.
+One from the left and one from the right.
+See below:

 The concept sharing of a number: